Our Verdict

 Comfyer Comfyer 7" HD Split-Screen Baby Monitor Wins

 Bottom Line: Comfyer Comfyer 7" HD Split-Screen Baby Monitor is the better choice.
-It offers 2 cameras for wider coverage and 13 hours of battery life compared to Momcozy's 1 camera and 11.
+This monitor offers superior versatility with two 1080P cameras and a larger 7" split screen, alongside a 13-hour battery life for live video, outperforming Momcozy's single camera and 11.

 Key Differences